 This setup all means, frankly, training people — not just about new security measures but to recognize when their company is being attacked.

+Phishing is a type of cybercrime in which attackers send fake emails or text messages, or create fake websites, in an attempt to trick people into revealing sensitive information such as passwords, credit card numbers, or bank account details.
 All it takes is for one person among the hundreds or perhaps thousands of users in a company’s email system to click on the wrong email, and boom: the whole network goes down.
 Or worse, attackers gain access to the firm’s email database, which would naturally contain a lot of sensitive data.
 Prevention is far better than cure.

 A lot of people don’t think about it, but printers on the network are a huge vulnerability point that hackers tend to love.
 The printer is connected to every workstation on the network, and its queue is chock full of documents that could be downloaded and used maliciously.
 These avenues of approach cannot be left open.